 In the first case of hair loss, your doctor will ask you some questions and exchange ideas about how hair loss begins.
 They start asking questions like whether hair loss suddenly started, whether there is hair loss in your family at an early age or if you have a chronic condition.
 Your scalp and hair follicles are then examined.
-We take 60 hair strands we call tensile tests and pull them from your hair at normal level and you can see how many strands are left.
+We take 60 hair strands we call tensile tests and pull them from your hair at a normal level, and you can see how many strands are left.
 If 6 or more wires remain, treatment is started.
 The blood test is also applied to people who come with hair loss complaints.
 If there is anemia and this is affecting your hair, a number of vitamins and minerals are recommended.
-Hair strengthening sprays are provided to protect your hair from dye and chemical applications.
+Hair-strengthening sprays are provided to protect your hair from dye and chemical applications.
 We should often stay away from coloring our hair and lightening our hair.

 Checking the scalp

 The problem with the scalp is the loss of the scalp.
 The more durable and good your scalp, the less hair loss you will have.
-The general problem in our skin is the scalp fungus.
+The general problem in our skin is scalp fungus.
 This is a type of fungal infection.
-If left untreated, the skin will become extremely inflamed and more hair loss will be seen.
+If left untreated, the skin will become extremely inflamed, and more hair loss will be seen.